The Office of the Dean of Students (DOS) at Radford University provides answers to some of the most frequently asked questions.

 - Why are my sanctions different from my friend with the same violation?

 When a student meets with a staff member in the DOS or Housing and Residential Life regarding a conduct matter they can expect a similar experience.
-However, each incident and student are unique and that will impact the sanctions.
+However, each incident and student is unique and that will impact the sanctions.

 - Where can I report a student of concern?